U.S. Route 25 in North Carolina: Scenic byways

 US 25 is part of two scenic byways in the state (indicated by a Scenic Byways sign).

 French Broad Overview is an 17 mi byway from Weaverville to Marshall; it is known for its scenic views along the French Broad River.
-The byway begins at the Monticello Road intersection in Weaverville, where it connects with NC 251 along the banks of the French Broad River; it continues north, switching to US 25/70 Business into Marshall and it back along US 25/70.
+The byway begins at the Monticello Road intersection in Weaverville, where it connects with NC 251 along the banks of the French Broad River; it continues north, switching to US 25 Bus./US 70 Bus. into Marshall and it back along US 25/US 70.

 Appalachian Medley is a 45 mi byway from near Lake Junaluska to Walnut; it is known for several recreational areas, the Appalachian Trail, and its scenic mountain drive.
-US 25/70 is on 10 mi of the byway from Walnut to Hot Springs, where it continues via NC 209.
+US 25/US 70 is on 10 mi of the byway from Walnut to Hot Springs, where it continues via NC 209.

 History

-Established as an original U.S. Route (1926), US 25 was assigned along the Dixie Highway, which followed NC 29 from South Carolina, through Tuxedo, Flat Rock, Hendersonville, and Biltmore Forest, to Asheville.
-In the downtown area, US 25 links-up with US 70/NC 20 on College Street; it then proceeds north along Merrimon Avenue out of the city.
+Established as an original U.S. Highway in 1926, US 25 was assigned along the Dixie Highway, which followed NC 29 from South Carolina, through Tuxedo, Flat Rock, Hendersonville, and Biltmore Forest, to Asheville.
+In the downtown area, US 25 links up with US 70/NC 20 on College Street; it then proceeds north along Merrimon Avenue out of the city.
 Following Old Marshall Highway to Marshall, it continues along the same route as today into Tennessee.
 In 1929, NC 29 was replaced by an extension of NC 69; in 1934, both NC 20 and NC 69 were dropped from the route.

 Around 1933, US 25 was rerouted along McDowell Street from Biltmore Avenue.
-During the mid-1950s, US 25 was split onto one-way streets in Hendersonville (northbound King Street/southbound Main Street); by the early 1960s, southbound traffic moved onto College Street, replacing US 25 Alternate (originally established sometime in 1939-1944 as a bypass through the main roads of town).
+During the mid-1950s, US 25 was split onto one-way streets in Hendersonville (northbound King Street/southbound Main Street); by the early 1960s, southbound traffic moved onto College Street, replacing US 25A (originally established sometime in 1939–1944 as a bypass through the main roads of town).

-In 1960, a bypass north around Marshall was completed, old route through town became US 25 Business (along with US 70).
+In 1960, a bypass north around Marshall was completed, old route through town became US 25 Bus. (along with US 70).
 Around 1969, the community of Walnut was bypassed.
-In 1981, US 25 was moved onto the existing US 19/US 23 freeway north of Asheville, it then went on to new four-lane road west of Weaverville; the most of the old route was replaced by NC 251.
+In 1981, US 25 was moved onto the existing US 19/US 23 freeway north of Asheville, it then went on to a new four-lane road west of Weaverville; most of the old route was replaced by NC 251.

 In 1974, US 25 was placed onto new expressway between Zirconia to the South Carolina state line, the old route would later become part of NC 225 in 1997.
-In September, 2003, US 25 was rerouted onto I-26/US 74, bypassing Flat Rock and Hendersonville, then replacing part of NC 225 that bridged the connection from the interstate to Zirconia.
-The old route was replaced by NC 225 through Flat Rock and US 25 Business through Hendersonville via US 176.
+In September 2003, US 25 was rerouted onto I-26/US 74, bypassing Flat Rock and Hendersonville, then replacing part of NC 225 that bridged the connection from the Interstate to Zirconia.
+The old route was replaced by NC 225 through Flat Rock and US 25 Bus. through Hendersonville via US 176.